neubot/neubot/doc/FAQ.rst

 Finally, after the test, Neubot sleeps for a long time, before connecting again to the Master Server.

-As of version 0.4.2, Neubot uses to following algorithm to keep the test duration bounded.
+As of version 0.4.2, Neubot uses the following algorithm to keep the test duration bounded.
 The default amount of bytes to transfer is designed to allow for reasonable testing time with slow ADSL connections.
-After the test, Neubot adapts the number of bytes to be transferred by next test so that the next test would take about five seconds, under current conditions.
-Also, it repeats the test for up to seven times if the test did not take at least three seconds.
+After the test, Neubot adapts the number of bytes to be transferred for the next test so that the next test will take about five seconds, regardless of connection speed.
+Also, it repeats the test up to seven times if the test did not take at least three seconds.

-*(Future versions of Neubot will implement peer-to-peer tests, i.e. within instances of Neubot.)*
+*(Future versions of Neubot will implement peer-to-peer tests within instances of Neubot.)*

 4.2.
 What does *speedtest* test measures?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~